Top 3 Reasons for Production Data Management in MFG

 Getting organized is consistently on the top 10 list of New Years Resolutions.
 It’s now March, and we wonder how many people have actually stuck to this resolution.
-If getting organized at your shop is a concern, here are the top 3 reasons why you should be investing in product data management (PDM) through document control software for your manufacturing operation.
+If getting organized at your shop is a concern, here are the top 3 reasons why you should be investing in production data management (PDM) through document control software for your manufacturing operation.

 Reason1 – PDM helps you go paperless.
 If you are tired of buying file cabinets and losing track of documents, then PDM is the best way to manage incoming documents paperlessly.
 For the rest, we suggest scanning them, making sure they are properly saved, then safely shredding them.
 Also, an approach of truly brilliant people that you can adopt into your routine is called the “touch only once” rule – when a piece of paper is brought to you, whether a file or a piece of mail, deal with it immediately, when at all possible, so it is off your plate.